 Rape refers to unwanted penetration of the vagina, anus, or mouth.

-Typically, rape is an expression of aggression, anger, or the need for power rather than sexually motivated.
-About half of women who are raped are physically injured.
+Typically, rape is an expression of aggression, anger, or the need for power and control rather than sexually motivated.
+Many women who are raped are also physically beaten and/or injured.

 Men are also raped.
 Men are more likely than women to be physically injured and less likely to report the rape.